-Recognizing Your Buying Power And Working With BrandsAug 24, 2020
+Recognizing Your Buying Power And Working With BrandsFeb 08, 2024

 Finding the right fit with anyone you work with is important.
 You want to make sure the company holds the same values you do and will work as hard as you do for your business.

-When I started my T-shirt club subscription, I knew I needed to have a screen printer onboard to be able to pull it off month after month.
-I had worked with a local company for items in my box about every 4-5 months.
-It wasn't consistent, but it was the start of that relationship.
+When I started my T-shirt Club subscription, I knew I needed to have a screen printer onboard to pull it off month after month.
+I had worked with a local company for items in my box a couple of times a year.
+It wasn't a consistent business arrangement, but I thought it could be the start of a relationship.

-I approached them with my new subscription idea.
-They knew my business and were very excited for me.
-We talked prices and away we went.
+I approached the screen printer about my new subscription idea.
+They knew my business and were very excited about this new opportunity for me.
+We talked about prices, logistics, and the rest, and away we went.

-Fast forward nine months, my business was growing and growing.
-I was finding it extremely hard to source and manufacturer all the pieces I needed month after month by myself.
-I reached out to a company that does this for you.
+As my subscription business grew and grew, I found it extremely difficult to source and manufacture all the pieces I needed month after month by myself.

-This was a company I used several times to supply product to my retail store and make a few custom items for me in the boxes.
-They had hundreds of pieces of just the right thing that would go in my box and gave me an incredible price, one I wasn’t expecting.
-But they understood my buying power.
-Something I hadn't quite learned yet.
+This was a company I’d used several times to supply product to my retail store and make a few custom items for me for my subscription box.
+It turned out they had hundreds of pieces of just the right thing for my box, and they gave me an incredible price.
+One I wasn’t expecting.

-You see, they had a feeling if they could get me all these items cheap and quick, I would want to work with them more.
+They knew that if they could get me all those items cheaply and quickly, I would want to work with them more.
 And that is exactly what happened.